brainstormforce/wp-spectra/README.md

 * Fix: Forms - Added note for Forms block duplicate name fields to have distinct labels.
 * Fix: Global - Resolved an issue in which the Spectra blocks were unable to be previewed in the widget editor customizer.
 * Fix: Buttons - Resolved an issue in which the margins added to the button group would get overridden by child button margins.
+* Fix: Table Of Contents - Resolved an issue wherein the Table Of Contents collapse feature would not work as intended.

 ### 2.9.0 - THURSDAY, 26th OCTOBER 2023 ###
 * New: Core Blocks - Added Global Block Style support for core blocks.